sameershukla/play-slick/README.md

-This repo shows how Play and Slick integration works.
+This project demo's RESTful service using Play and Slick FRM (ORM).
 It's 1-1 relationship between class Person and Address, Sample JSON required for input is

 {
     "personalInfo": {